ULB-SeismoLab/Minions-Toolbox/README.md

 **approx_positioning.ipynb** : uses to extract satellite data from LogFile and reassignated an approximative location (median point).

-**response.ipynb** : uses to remove automatically the instrument response from minions' data
+**response.ipynb** : uses to remove automatically the instrument response from minions' data.

-**interpol.ipynb** : useful notebook for interpolating the H/V amplitude in a node profile
+**interpol.ipynb** : useful notebook for interpolating the H/V amplitude in a node profile.

 ## Python codes (PyMod) :